-GEMS Education Launches One Of The Finest Schools In The World With School Of Research And Innovation

-Hand-picked specialist teachers, latest AI technologies, and wide range of outstanding facilities will place it among world's top private schools

-Leading educational figures praise GEMS' plans to redefine teaching in English curriculum school that will set benchmark for region and beyond
+GEMS Education launches one of the finest schools in the world with School of Research and Innovation

-GEMS Education today announces the launch of its most innovative school to date, GEMS School of Research and Innovation , set to open its doors in August 2025 to take its place among the finest schools in the world.
+(MENAFN- Four) DUBAI, UAE: GEMS Education today announces the launch of its most innovative school to date, GEMS School of Research and Innovation, set to open its doors in August 2025 to take its place among the finest schools in the world.
 The purpose-built English curriculum school seamlessly blends world-class teaching, cutting-edge facilities, and purposeful innovation that will create an unprecedented learning experience for students.

 Designed as a global hub for educational research, the school optimises education through hand-picked specialist teachers, the transformative power of artificial intelligence, advanced technology, and values-led education.
 Placing wellbeing and happiness at the heart of its mission, the school breaks traditional boundaries to deliver a truly holistic education experience.